Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Overfitting the Channel

 In can be observed that the value of instant $\boldsymbol{h}$ is a key factor affecting the performance of deep JSCC codec.
-Under different channel states, different resource allocation strategies should be adopted to implicitly adjust source coding rate and channel coding rate inside the deep JSCC codec.
-Therefore, $\boldsymbol{h}$ is a deterministic factor for optimizing the deep JSCC modules $f_e$ and $f_d$.
-Existing learning approaches train the objective \eqref{eq_instant_loss_func} using different signal-to-noise ratio (SNR) indicating different channel states.
-Recently, an attention module was introduced into convolutional neural networks (CNN) to make deep JSCC SNR-adaptive with a single model \cite{xu2021wireless}.
-But these methods cannot handle complex and varying wireless channels flexibly due to the following reasons: \begin{itemize} \item A simple average SNR cannot represent all properties of the wireless channel state $\boldsymbol{h}$.
+Under different channel states, different resource allocation strategies should be adopted to implicitly adjust source coding rate and channel coding rate inside the JSCC codec.
+The vanilla NTSCC model \cite{dai2022nonlinear} is trained under the objective \eqref{eq_instant_loss_func} using different signal-to-noise ratio (SNR) indicating different channel states.
+Recently, an attention module was introduced into convolutional neural networks (CNN) to make deep JSCC SNR-adaptive using a single model \cite{xu2021wireless}.
+However, a simple average SNR cannot fully capture all the characteristics of the channel state $\boldsymbol{h}$.
+To tackle this, a CA-JSCC scheme was proposed in \cite{wu2022channel} that employs dual-attention mechanism to achieve adaptation over multipath OFDM channels.
+Even though these methods have proposed novel adaptation strategies, they are mostly based on traditional convolutional auto-encoders.
+In this paper, we investigate a new channel-dependent mechanism specifically tailored for vision Transformers (ViTs) adopted in NTSCC, enabling the whole system automatically to adapt to $\boldsymbol{h}$ without relying on gradient descent.

-\item In practice, we usually assume the transmitter only has the feedback channel quality indicator (CQI) denoting the average SNR along all received symbols, but the receiver can get the CSI vector $\boldsymbol{h}$ by channel estimation indicating the SNR of each received symbol.
-Therefore, the simple use of average SNR to guide the design of both $f_e$ and $f_e$ is unreasonable for exploiting neural codec potentials.

-\item Online training the model according to every instant CSI $\boldsymbol{h}$ will lead to clearly increasing latency even though it brings the optimal performance.
-Thus, a flexible channel-dependent transmission method is required. \end{itemize}

-In this paper, to flexibly adapt our semantic communication model to every channel state instance $\boldsymbol{h}$, we develop a channel-dependent mechanism to enable the whole system automatically to adapt to $\boldsymbol{h}$ without relying on gradient descent.
-Our idea is introducing a \emph{plug-in} module to modulate the output of deep JSCC encoder in NTSCC as shown in Fig. \ref{Fig7}.
-The proposed ``Channel ModNet'' is inserted after or before Transformer blocks inside the deep JSCC codec \cite{dai2022nonlinear}.
+Our idea is introducing a \emph{plug-in} module to modulate the output of ViT-based deep JSCC encoder in NTSCC as shown in Fig. \ref{Fig_channel_overfit}.
+The proposed ``Channel ModNet'' is a plug-in module inserted as the last layer of deep JSCC encoder or the first layer of deep JSCC decoder.
 For different channel states $\boldsymbol{h}$, we obtain different neural-syntax to generate a more specific deep JSCC codec functions $f_e$ and $f_d$.